-The masses of doublet and triplet in the $\mathbf{5}H$ (and $\mathbf{\bar{5}}H$ ) generically split due to their coupling to the GUT Higgs.
+The masses of doublet and triplet in the $\mathbf{5}H$ (and $\mathbf{\overline{5}}H$) generically split due to their coupling to the GUT Higgs.
 In addition, both the doublet and the triplet masses also get an equal contribution from an SU(5)-invariant GUT-scale mass term.
-Without any further structure, an extreme fine-tuning between two large effects is then necessary to keep the doublet mass at the electroweak scale.
+Without any further structure, an extreme finetuning between two large effects is then necessary to keep the doublet mass at the electroweak scale.
 Supersymmetry plays an important role in forbidding large radiative correction to the doublet mass due to the non-renormalization theorem [5].
 However, even in this case we have to fine tune parameters at tree level.
-This is the doublet-triplet splitting problem which, in the SUSY context, is clearly related the $\mu$ -term problem of the MSSM (the smallness of the coefficient of $\mu H_u H_d$ ).
+This is the doublet-triplet splitting problem which, in the SUSY context, is clearly related the μ -term problem of the MSSM (the smallness of the coefficient of $\mu H_u H_d$).

 Several mechanisms for natural doublet-triplet splitting have been suggested under the assumption of supersymmetry, such as the sliding singlet [21], missing partner [22], missing VEV [23], and pseudo-Nambu-Goldstone boson mechanisms [24].
 Particular examples of the missing partner mechanism for SU(5) [25], the missing VEV mechanism for SO(10) [26,27] and the pseudo-Nambu-Goldstone boson mechanism for SU(6) [28] have been shown to be consistent with gauge coupling unification and nucleon decay.
-From the GUT-scale perspective, one is satisfied if the triplets are naturally heavy and the doublets are massless ( $\mu \simeq 0$ ).
-There are also several mechanisms for resolving the subsequent issue of why $\mu$ is of order the SUSY breaking scale [29].
-For a review of the $\mu$ problem and some suggested solutions in SUSY GUTs and string theory, see [30-33] and references therein.
+From the GUT-scale perspective, one is satisfied if the triplets are naturally heavy and the doublets are massless ($\mu \simeq 0$).
+There are also several mechanisms for resolving the subsequent issue of why μ is of order the SUSY breaking scale [29].4 For a review of the μ problem and some suggested solutions in SUSY GUTs and string theory, see [30-33] and references therein.

 In general, GUT-breaking sectors successfully resolving the doublet-triplet splitting problem, dynamically stabilizing all GUT-scale VEVs and allowing for realistic neutrino masses and Yukawa couplings (including the GUT-symmetry violation in the latter) require a number of ingredients.
 However, for validity of the effective theory, introduction of higher or many representations is limited, otherwise a Landau pole may appear below the Planck scale.
 In addition, GUTs are only effective theories below the Planck scale in the 4d field-theoretic approach.
-Since $M_G$ is close to this scale, the effects of higher-dimension operators are not obviously negligible.
+Since M_G is close to this scale, the effects of higher-dimension operators are not obviously negligible.
 In particular, operators including the GUT-breaking Higgs may affect low-energy predictions, such as quark and lepton masses.

 Thus, especially in the context of GUT breaking and doublet-triplet splitting, models beyond 4d field theory appear attractive.
-While this is mainly the subject of the next section, some advantages can already be noted: In models with extra dimensions, in particular string constructions,
+While this is mainly the subject of the next section, some advantages can already be noted: In models with extra dimensions, in particular string constructions, GUT breaking may occur due to boundary conditions in the compactified dimensions [34-37].
+No complicated GUT breaking sector is then required.
+Moreover, boundary conditions can give mass

-The solution of [29] relies on the absence of the fundamental superpotential term $\mu H_u H_d$ (or $\mu \mathbf{5}H \mathbf{\overline{5}}H$ ).
-This can be ensured either by a discrete R symmetry or by a $U(1)R$ .
+4 The solution of [29] relies on the absence of the fundamental superpotential term $\mu H_u H_d$ (or $\mu \mathbf{5}H \mathbf{\overline{5}}H$).
+This can be ensured either by a discrete R symmetry or by a $U(1)R$.
 The latter clashes with typical superpotentials for the GUT breaking sector.
 However, higher-dimensional or stringy GUTs, where the triplet Higgs is simply projected out, can be consistent with the $U(1)R$ symmetry.